-- 1. Power button if there is no power toggle at the back right next to the IEC AC power inlet socket. - 2.
-USB to NON-USB switch in DACs which don't have DSD but do have USB. - 3.
+- 1. Power button if there is no power toggle at the back right next to the IEC AC power inlet socket.
+This comes PER REQUEST ONLY as 99% of DACs the ring button does USB. - 2.
+USB to NON-USB switch. - 3.
 DSD to non-DSD switch on dacs equipped with DSD separate engine.
 DSD must be selected by hand. - 4.
 Other, but only if agreed with the user.
+Like SPDIF TOSLINK or MUTE

 VOLTAGE: All DACs are shipped with the voltage of MAINS according to the country of destination.
 If you bought the DAC second hand and you are in different voltage zone - the DAC can be converted by a qualified technician.
-There is no switch or anything like that.
+There is also a switch at the back allowing user to select mains voltage.
 We need to change transformer windings arrangement of the primaries.
-And do it on numerous transformers - sometimes 4 or 5 per DAC.